alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 Additionally, collaboration is an important part of ML development.
 Many research teams don’t have the appropriate resources to share experiment results or share GPU infrastructure, resulting in a lack of reproducibility and ad-hoc resource management.
 This frustration due to a lack of high-quality resources causes slow progress and is a common reason why ML projects fail.

-In this blog post, we’ll see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and, at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
-We’ll also touch on the features that allow teams to collaborate effectively.
+In this blog post, you'll get to see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and, at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
+You'll also learn about features that allow teams to collaborate effectively..

 If you are interested in more details about how this example was developed, take a look at the Appendix.
 For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) This [repository](https://github.com/ighodgao/determined_medmnist_e2e)contains all the code referenced in this post, as well as instructions on how to run it.